chantelwetzel-noaa/data_summary/doc/_main.md

 # Petrale sole
  The most recent assessment of Petrale sole was a update assessment conducted in 2019.
 Across available data, Petrale sole have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 136,238 length observations, 18,591 age readings, and 49,662 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 122,133 length observations, 15,752 age readings, and 39,821 otoliths that are available to be aged.
-In California, since 2000, a total of 54,489 length observations, 2,163 age readings, and 2,593 otoliths have been collected In Oregon, since 2000, a total of 40,755 length observations, 7,345 age readings, and 27,269 otoliths have been collected In Washington, since 2000, a total of 26,889 length observations, 6,244 age readings, and 9,959 otoliths have been collected
+In California, since 2000, a total of 54,489 length observations, 2,163 age readings, and 2,593 otoliths have been collected.
+In Oregon, since 2000, a total of 40,755 length observations, 7,345 age readings, and 27,269 otoliths have been collected.
+In Washington, since 2000, a total of 26,889 length observations, 6,244 age readings, and 9,959 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 68,578 length observations, 12,551 age readings, and 7,313 otoliths that are available to be aged.